 GRE (Graduate Record Examination)

-For this year’s application, the GRE General and Chemistry subject tests are recommended but not required.
+For this year’s application, the GRE General is recommended but not required.
 Scores for these examinations must be officially released to the Yale University Graduate School of Arts and Sciences (institution code 3987).
 These scores are used as components of a holistic evaluation of an applicant’s qualifications, with due consideration of the limitations of the GRE score.
 More information is available at GSAS’s FAQs.
 Students from the USA with financial need can apply for the GRE Fee Reduction Program or request a Fee Reduction Voucher from Graduate Academic Support.

 A record of the applicant’s academic performance is required for each institution they list in the Prior Study section of the application.
 This academic record (a scanned copy of a transcript from the institution’s Student Information System Portal, an “issued to student” transcript, or a certified electronic transcript in PDF form) must be uploaded to the online application.

 TOEFL or IELTS Academic tests

 Students whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) Academic.
 Scores from the TOEFL examination must be officially released to Yale University Graduate School of Arts and Sciences (ETS code 3987).
 For the IELTS Academic test, please specify Yale University Graduate School of Arts and Sciences.
 The address in the IELTS system, is Warner House, 1 Hillhouse Avenue, room 302, New Haven, CT 06511.

 The examination results must be officially released to Yale University Graduate School of Arts and Sciences.
 Scores released to other schools of Yale University cannot be transferred to the Graduate School of Arts and Sciences.